 Get more well-being tips and resources from the AHA.

-Alexandra Nicole is a single mom, blogger at citychicliving.com, entrepreneur and Ph.D. student from Memphis, Tennessee.
+Alexandra Nicole is a single mother, popular mom blogger at citychicliving.com, entrepreneur and Ph.D. student from Memphis, Tennessee.
 She fills her days pursuing the dream of being her own boss as a full-time influencer/blogger, business consultant and brand developer, and she spends her nights playing superheroes, making dinner, and bathing and tucking in her little ones.
 City Chic Living began as a way for her to share daily challenges and some of her passions with the world.
 As a mommy blogger she covers relatable topics such as fashion choices for a 30-something mom, beauty hacks for the boss mom, home and garden tips, how to stay healthy when there’s no time, unconventional parenting, and travel diaries (with and without the kiddos).